Nadine-Schmitt/bachelorThesis-nadischm/README.md

 - SimLex999 (English, German, Italian, Spanish, French)
 - RareWord (English)

 The evaluation task is to measure how well the notion of word similarity according to human annotators is captured by the word embeddings.
 In other words, the distances between words in an embedding space can be evaluated through the human judgments on the actual semantic distances between these words.
 Once the cosine similarity between the words is computed, the two obtained distances are then compared with each other using Pearson or Spearman correlation.
-The more similar they are (i.e. Pearson or Spearman score is closed to 1), the better are the embeddings.
+The more similar they are (i.e. Pearson or Spearman score is close to 1), the better are the embeddings.

 #### Entity evaluation task

-The [Kore dataset](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/ambiverse-nlu/aida/) is used as entity task.
+The [KORE dataset](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/ambiverse-nlu/aida/) is used as entity task.
 The dataset contain a total of 441 entities.
 There are 21 seed entities and for each seed there is a ranking of 20 candidate entities, which are linked to by the Wikipedia article of the seed.
-Example seed entities and Kore gold standard ranks of related entities are shown in following table:
+Example seed entities and KORE gold standard ranks of related entities are shown in the following table:

 | Seed | Related entity (rank) |
 | ---- | --------------------- |